Infancy refers to the development period from birth to two years.

 1. Gross Motor Skills–

-These are major muscles activities which help child to move around.,
+These are major muscles activities which help child to move around, like sitting upright and walking,

-They wiggle their arms and legs and may try to lift their heavy heads when placed on their stomachs.
-Head holding
+Head holding –They wiggle their arms and legs and may try to lift their heavy heads when placed on their stomachs.

 Crawling appears typically between 8 and 10 months.
 Initial efforts are the forerunners of crawling, in which babies coordinate the motions of their arms and legs and propel themselves forward.